-Student injured in North Carolina high school shooting
+Student injured in North Carolina high school shooting, suspect on the loose

 Authorities were still searching for a suspect.

-The high school and other schools in the area had been placed on lockdown out of an abundance of caution, the Winston-Salem Police Department said.
+The high school and other schools in the area have been placed on lockdown out of an abundance of caution but no other incidents were reported, the Winston-Salem Police Department said.

 CLICK HERE TO GET THE FOX NEWS APP